 However, I've found that people give up on healthy meal planning because they get thrown off from their plan, and therefore find it unworkable.

-While I understand getting off track with healthy meal planning, because that has happened in our family quite a number of times, we've always gotten back on the horse, so to speak, with the process because it seems to work well for us.
+While I understand getting off track with meal planning, because that has happened in our family quite a number of times, we've always gotten back on the horse, so to speak, with the process because it seems to work well for us.

 However, I'm convinced one of the reasons it works well for us is that we're not too rigid about it.
 Life happens, and sometimes you don't feel like eating what you had planned, or someone gets sick, or is running late, and you've got to make changes to your plans.
 In fact, I would say it is a rare week that we don't tweak our plan somewhat during the week because of changed circumstances.